junyuchen245/ViT-V-Net_for_3D_Image_Registration_Pytorch/README.md

 This is a **PyTorch** implementation of my short paper:

-<a href="">Chen, Junyu, et al. "ViT-V-Net: Vision Transformer for Unsupervised Volumetric Medical Image Registration. " Medical Imaging with Deep Learning (MIDL), 2021.
+<a href="https://openreview.net/forum?id=h3HC1EU7AEz">Chen, Junyu, et al. "ViT-V-Net: Vision Transformer for Unsupervised Volumetric Medical Image Registration. " Medical Imaging with Deep Learning (MIDL), 2021.
 (Under Review)</a>

 ***train.py*** is the training script.